yasinozturk3580/ansible-practice1/class4/README.md

   - Roles are packaged playbooks
   - Roles are shareable and reusable
 # run this command on class4 vsc

 # create an ansible role
- - ansible-galaxy  init apache-role
+ - install rolls on vm1 with this command : ansible-galaxy  init apache-role

-# keep those folder
+# keep those folders
  - ansible role directory structure
     - meta/         general info about your role
     - defaults/     for default variables values